-Perhaps the root to religion’s—any religion’s—branding problem lies in its practices.
-Isn’t it true that many of the world’s religions could be characterized in this way: Sacred places are built for sacred men to interpret sacred texts as rules for sincere followers to live by.
+Perhaps the root to religion’s—any religion’s—branding problem lies in its practice.
+Think of any world religion.
+Does this sound familiar?
+Sacred places are built for sacred men to interpret sacred texts as rules for sincere followers to live by.

-This is what I call the Temple Model—a template for religion.
+We’ll call this the Temple Model.
+It’s a template for religion.
 Fueled by fear and superstition, religious rules and rituals work their way into the consciences of the well-meaning, thus shaping attitudes and driving behavior.
 And when groups of people become misguided, religion becomes dangerous.
 Evidence of this is found throughout human history.

-Instead of a place, Jesus established a movement for all people and all nations for all time—a movement where love replaced law keeping.
+Instead of a place, Jesus established a movement for all people and all nations, for all time—a movement where love replaces law-keeping.
 In this movement, loving God is supreme, as demonstrated by how well we love others—all others.
 Jesus eliminated the Temple Model when he declared human beings the only remaining temples and rendered the dirt beneath our feet the most sacred of places.
 This new ethic compels us to treat others as sacred, just as we are sacred.
-It’s the brand-new filter through which decisions are made and Scripture is applied.
+It’s the brand-new filter through which decisions are made and scripture is applied.

 Yet we still see the Temple Model in action today.
 Old habits die hard, as they say.

-But in Jesus’s new movement, we don’t have to live our lives in pursuit of simply making God happy.
+But in Jesus’ new movement, we don’t have to live our lives in pursuit of simply making God happy.
 The brand of Christianity that Jesus inaugurated is so much bigger than that.